eddieho2001/LightYearsGame/readme.txt

               How to solve the problem that when bullet hit something, it know and reposible to hit action. that mean we should have a emeny concept and for a very simple idea is that we can differential us and a group of other for which we identify as enemy. so in this version using group with same team id is the key idea!

+Version 0.0.8 Add VFX effect when enemy have been hit by bullet that empty health